ilyastartsdata/python-libraries/README.md

 1. Webinar.
 Introduction to the classification task, task definition and data preparation
 2. Webinar.
 Data analysis and statistical hypothesis testing
 3. Webinar.
 Building a classification model
 4. Webinar.
-Evaluation and interpretation of the model obtained, discussion of the course project
+Evaluation and interpretation of the model obtained, discussion of the final project
+5. Final Project

 ---